LiuYuancheng/ChatGPT_on_CTF/doc/testCases/library_hijacking.md

 ![](../img/testCases/libraryHijacking/Q5_1.png)

+Analysis of AI's answer:

-We can see MS-New-Bing give the possible answer but need more information.
+- We can see MS-New-Bing give the possible answer but need more information.

 ##### Question 2

-The we re-organized the question:
+Then we re-organized the question:

 ```
 Can I have an example of the library hijacking use random and run cmd?  use this program:#!/usr/bin/python3